nesl247/jp/README.md

-# OP
+# JP
-Open Project (op) is a project quick-access tool
+Jump to Project (jp) is a project quick-access tool

 # Installation